Ars Conjectandi: Development of Ars Conjectandi

 Bernoulli's progress over time can be pursued by means of the Meditationes.
 Three working periods with respect to his "discovery" can be distinguished by aims and times.
 The first period, which lasts from 1684 to 1685, is devoted to the study of the problems regarding the games of chance posed by Christiaan Huygens; during the second period (1685-1686) the investigations are extended to cover processes where the probabilities are not known a priori, but have to be determined a posteriori.
 Finally, in the last period (1687-1689), the problem of measuring the probabilities is solved.

-Before the publication of his Ars Conjectandi, Bernoulli had produced a number of treaties related to probability:
+Before the publication of his Ars Conjectandi, Bernoulli had produced a number of treatises related to probability: